Switching Goals

 Switching Goals is a 1999 American sports comedy television film directed by David Steinberg and starring Mary-Kate and Ashley Olsen.
-The film premiered on December 12, 1999 on ABC as part of The Wonderful World of Disney.
+The film was produced by Dualstar Productions and Warner Bros.
+Television and premiered on December 12, 1999, on ABC as part of The Wonderful World of Disney.
+The Olsen twins play identical twins who are polar opposites.

+Production

+The teenage Olsen twins trained with the United States women's national soccer team to prepare for the film.

 Plot

 Thirteen-year-old twin sisters Sam and Emma Stanton are opposites growing up in Evansville, Indiana.
 Sam is a star soccer player and a tomboy; however, she wants to attract boys.
 Emma is a popular girly girl who enjoys fashion and make-up, but she wants to be better at sports.
-Their dad Jerry, one of the Soccer coaches, is pressured by his wife Denise to pick Emma for the Hurricanes co-ed team.
-Just as Jerry is about to pick Sam for his team after Round 2 of Soccer Tryouts is over, the Buzzards coach Willard Holmes picks Sam.
-But Sam is not thrilled to join a team which hasn't won in years and Emma finds it difficult to please her dad so the girls come up with a scheme to switch places in soccer so each can be on the team they prefer.
+Their dad Jerry, a soccer coaches, is pressured by his wife Denise to pick Emma for the Hurricanes co-ed team.
+Just as Jerry is about to pick Sam for his team after Round 2 of soccer tryouts is over, Buzzards coach Willard Holmes picks Sam.
+Sam is not thrilled to join a team that hasn't won in years and Emma finds it difficult to please her dad, so the girls come up with a scheme to switch places so each can be on the team they prefer.
 As a result, Sam learns about letting others share the spotlight and Emma and Jerry finally become closer.
 Their mom catches them and the girls have to go back to their original teams.
-When everyone else is mad at them Sam and Emma both decide to quit soccer, but Jerry refuses to let them give up the sport.
-Denise becomes the Buzzards new coach to prove her husband wrong and actually gets the team into the finals.
-Along the way Emma realizes her skill as a goalie and becomes a better athlete.
-At the finals the Hurricanes regular goalie Richie gets injured while blocking a kick and is replaced by Emma.
-At 20 seconds left Sam kicks the ball into the goal, and it is blocked by Emma, tying the game.
+When everyone else is mad at them, Sam and Emma decide to quit soccer, but Jerry refuses to let them give up the sport.
+Denise becomes the Buzzards new coach to prove her husband wrong and gets the team into the finals.
+Along the way, Emma realizes her skill as a goalie and becomes a better athlete.
+At the finals, the Hurricanes regular goalie Richie is injured while blocking a kick and is replaced by Emma.
+With 20 seconds left, Sam kicks the ball into the goal, and it is blocked by Emma, tying the game.
 The Buzzards and the Hurricanes become co-champions of the Youth soccer league organization tournament.
 Sam gets a date with Greg.
 Richie goes on a date with Emma.
 Jerry learns to treat his daughters equally and that winning isn't everything.